jeff4/bionotes.github.io/_comp/gen-ai.md

 ## 16 April 2023
 * [Batch computing and AI](https://hazyresearch.stanford.edu/blog/2023-04-12-batch) and associated [HN thread](https://news.ycombinator.com/item?id=35589027)
 * New 'Consistency Models' are an upgrade over previous diffusion models for image generation and related visual tasks.
 [Paper](https://arxiv.org/abs/2303.01469) and [TC article](https://techcrunch.com/2023/04/12/openai-looks-beyond-diffusion-with-consistency-based-image-generator/)

+## 17 April 2023
+* Excellent compilation of various LLM resources by Sebastian Raschka.
+[Blog post](https://magazine.sebastianraschka.com/p/understanding-large-language-models) and associated [HN thread](https://news.ycombinator.com/item?id=35589756) with more resources
+* Review article on ChatGPT related papers by [Zhang, Zhang, et al](https://arxiv.org/abs/2304.06488).
+From abstract: 'According to Google scholar, there are more than 500 articles with ChatGPT in their titles or mentioning it in their abstracts.
+Considering this, a review is urgently needed, and our work fills this gap.
+Overall, this work is the first to survey ChatGPT with a comprehensive review of its underlying technology, applications, and challenges.
+Moreover, we present an outlook on how ChatGPT might evolve to realize general-purpose AIGC (a.k.a.
+AI-generated content), which will be a significant milestone for the development of AGI.'
+* [Together](https://www.together.xyz) released [RedPajama](https://www.together.xyz/blog/redpajama), a project to create 'reproducible, fully-open, leading language model.
+RedPajama is a collaboration between Together, Ontocord.ai, ETH DS3Lab, Stanford CRFM, Hazy Research, and MILA Québec AI Institute.'.
+	* three components: (1) Pre-training data, (2) Base models trained at scale with data from (1), and (3) Instruction tuning data and models for usability and safety
+	* Released LLaMA training dataset of 1.2 trillion tokens